-Sue Johnson's work has been shown nationally and internationally.
-Born in San Francisco, CA, the artist's family later moved to New Jersey and she lived for many years in New York City.
+Sue Johnson lives and works in Richmond, VA and St. Mary's City, MD.
+Born in San Francisco, CA, the artist's family subsequently moved to Palos Verdes in southern California, then moved east to northern New Jersey.
 Johnson earned a BFA in Painting from Syracuse University and a MFA in Painting from Columbia University, and studied painting in London, England and Florence, Italy with Syracuse University.
 Johnson’s artworks and installation projects explore the history of images, collections and collectors, and she has often worked collaboratively with museums, libraries and private collections.

 "Johnson's work makes various art historical allusions ranging from ancient Pompeiian mosaics and 17th-century Dutch still-life paintings to Dada and Pop collages.
 Despite spanning a vast expanse of time and place, these references share a common fascination with commodities that Johnson remixes through a 21st-century lens.
 Specifically, Johnson’s work is rooted in the tradition of 17th-century Dutch still-life paintings known as vanitas—images that contemplate the transience of life through the display of symbolic objects.
 Her process intentionally blurs the boundaries between the real and the imagined, the historical and the timeless, the hand-painted and the digital.
 What results is an immersive environment constantly tugging at our sense of what is real." - from Patricia Lee Daigle's essay for Home of Future Things at The University of Memphis (2016)